gittyeric/socket-generator/README.md

 }
 ```

-See `__tests__/examples.test.ts` for all advanced usage and how to create Socket.io client / server sockets
+See `__tests__/examples.test.ts` for all advanced usages and how to create Socket.io client / server sockets

 ## API